 Now I’ll let the Tao Te Ching embellish on the two approaches, ‘small conformity’ and ‘great conformity’…

-This last quote is from chapter 80, and flies in the face of what is nearly the universal human paradigm.
-Namely, humanity prefers to see itself on the path of progress.
-Naturally, we will never unwind our progress and Enable the people to again use the knotted rope #80.
+Chapter 80 seems to fly in the face of humanity’s path-of-progress paradigm, if not evolution itself.
+Thus, unwinding all our progress in order to Enable the people to again use the knotted rope [#80] is unlikely.
 The computer, not to mention electricity, is here to stay.
 However, this call to simplicity helps keep perspective.
-Every gain we win comes at a cost, but the glitter of progress blinds us to those embedded costs… Later we wake up with a hangover wondering why and to make matters worse seek scapegoats.
-All we need do is look in the mirror to find who is responsible!
+Every gain we win comes at a cost, but the glitter of progress blinds us to those embedded costs… Later we wake up with a hangover wondering why.
+Rather than blame scapegoats, we simply need to look in the mirror to find who is responsible!

 (1) From this post onward, I began using the more literal Tao Te Ching, Word for Word translation along with D.C.
 Lau’s translation.